OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If you use Groove Music or Movies &.
 TV to access content that has been protected with Microsoft Digital Rights Management (DRM), it may automatically request media usage rights from an online rights server and download and install DRM updates in order to let you play the content.
 See the DRM information in the Silverlight section of this privacy statement for more information.

-Microsoft Health Services Microsoft Health ServicespspmainmicrosofthealthservicesmoduleSummary
+Microsoft Health ServicesMicrosoft Health ServicesmainmicrosofthealthservicesmoduleSummary

 Microsoft Health services include the Microsoft Band devices, Microsoft Health apps, HealthVault, and other related services.
 The Band helps you keep track of data like heart rate and steps taken.
 The Band can also use Cortana to take notes and receive notifications from your phone.
 The Microsoft Health app sends data to Microsoft's servers and allows you to manage and control the data.
 The app provides a channel for other apps on your phone to send notifications to the Band.
 HealthVault is a personal health platform that lets you gather, edit, add to, and store health data online.
 With HealthVault, you can also choose to share your health data with family, caregivers, and health care professionals.

 Microsoft Health apps and devices collect and store your data to provide and improve the services.
 Health data you provide through Microsoft Health services or store in HealthVault is not combined with data from other Microsoft services, or used for other purposes without your explicit consent.
-For example,Microsoft does not use your health record data to market or advertise to you without your opt-in consent.
+For example, Microsoft does not use your health record data to market or advertise to you without your opt-in consent.

-Microsoft Health and Band Microsoft Health and BandpspmainmicrosofthealthandbandmoduleSummary
+Microsoft Health and BandMicrosoft Health and BandmainmicrosofthealthandbandmoduleSummary

 Microsoft Health includes the Microsoft Band devices, the Microsoft Health apps, Microsoft Band Sync app, and other related services.
-For more information about the data collection and privacy in Microsoft Health apps and devices, go here.
+For more information about the data collection and privacy in Microsoft Health apps and devices, go here

 **Activity and Profile Data.** Microsoft Band sensors help you keep track of data like your heart rate, steps, calories burned, and sleep.
 Examples of types of activities you can choose to track are runs, workouts, and sleep.
 When you create a new profile, the data you provide for your profile is used to calculate your activity results.
 Other data used to create your profile comes from your personal Microsoft account.